EvenSupermanCODES/Reinforcement_Learning_Assignment_2/README.md

    ```
    jupyter lab
    ```
-3. Open the ipynb file and execute the cells to see the code and results.
+3. Open the .ipynb file and execute the cells to see the code and results.

 ### Results Analysis
 The embedded plots and discussions within the notebook will guide you through our analysis.
 Key areas to focus on include: